EastCoastProduct/homepage/src/jobs/qa-senior-engineer.md

 layout: job.ejs
 ---

-<p>Grow your career as a Senior QA Engineer at a growing company software development agency in Split alongside passionate JavaScript experts!</p>
+<p>Grow your career as a Senior QA Engineer at a growing company software development agency in Split and Zagreb alongside passionate JavaScript experts!</p>

 <p>We are looking to bring on motivated and talented individuals who share our passion for learning and development.
 At East Coast Product, building a diverse team with a collaborative work culture has always been a top priority.
 Since our founding, we have fostered a challenging and motivating work environment.
 With our sights set on employee satisfaction, we provide our team members with everything they will need grow their skills and expand their career.</p>